-Despite being small and basically harmless to humans, in large numbers they can cause a fair amount of damage to textiles (including clothing, rugs and upholstery) and softer building materials.
-Vintage clothing and antique rugs may prove particularly vulnerable, since they're usually made of natural fibers like wool, silk or cotton.
-Just as moths eat wool clothing, silverfish love to munch on your old cashmere sweaters and velvet jackets.
-Old books or paper files might also get destroyed; silverfish eat the glue in older books.
+In large numbers, silverfish can damage textiles (including clothing, rugs, and upholstery) and soft building materials.
+Vintage clothing and rugs can be particularly vulnerable because they're usually made of natural fibers that silverfish like.
+Plus, just as moths eat wool clothing, silverfish love to munch on cashmere sweaters and velvet jackets.
+Books or paper files might also get destroyed; silverfish like the glue in older books.
 They also eat household glue and certain kinds of paint.
-In some cases, the presence of silverfish can exacerbate sensitivity to other allergens in the home.
+Furthermore, in some cases, the presence of silverfish can exacerbate sensitivity to other allergens in the home.

-You'll want to thoroughly wash all clothing and bedding.
-Shampoo carpets or clean area rugs.
-If shampooing is not practical, sprinkling with diatomaceous earth and vacuuming, followed by using cedarwood spray, may work.
+Thoroughly wash all clothing, bedding, and other textiles (such as curtains).
+Shampoo carpets and clean area rugs according to the care label.
+If shampooing a carpet isn't possible, sprinkle it with diatomaceous earth and then vacuum.
+Then, apply cedarwood spray.
 Vacuuming upholstered furniture, including under cushions, is also a good idea.

 Sprinkle Diatomaceous Earth